 - Keep an eye on your butt and try to avoid bed sores.

 - Listen to your body. going through an experience like this really opens up your eyes and your mind to what your body needs and wants.
 Listen to it.
 Notice if something triggers you, notice if a certain food doesn’t sit right for you – keep a food diary.
-The weeks and months since my operation have been the most ‘connected’ to my self that I’ve EVER felt.
+The weeks and months since my operation have been the most ‘connected’ to myself that I’ve EVER felt.

 - Eat/drink healthily.
-This goes without saying, but there are lots of foods that are known to help the fight against fibroids – leafy greens, celery juice, carrots, sweet potatoes, turmeric, grains, legumes etc.
+This goes without saying, but there are lots of foods that are known/thought to help the fight against fibroids – leafy greens, celery juice, carrots, sweet potatoes, turmeric, grains, legumes etc.

 - It is said that cleansing the liver is super important to regulate your hormones – this means avoiding high-fat, processed foods, red meat, dairy (although there are lots of contradictions around this), any foods with high-salt content, refined carbohydrates, sugar, caffeine, and alcohol.
 I’ve cut out milk completely and limit other dairy products with the aim to cut dairy out completely in the next few months (bye cheese – sobs).

 - Avoid stress.
 I strongly believe that stress plays a major part in fibroid development.
 Stress causes hormone imbalance which messes with our bodies, especially your reproductive system.
 Watch the Netflix documentary ‘Heal’ and you’ll get an idea.
 Many of my yoga teachers also talk about this too.